Home » Movies » Brothers (2009)

 Easter Eggs and Hidden Details

-• The recurring use of mirrors and reflections symbolizes the duality of Sam’s character and his internal conflict.
+• The use of mirrors and reflections often symbolizes duality—Sam’s identity before and after the war.

 Trivia